cdhogan/DFT-basics/0_water/0_start/README.md

 <details>
-<summary> Answers </summary>
+<summary> Answers (click to expand) </summary>

 * There are **8 electrons** in our system.
 This is a little surprising, because O has 8 electrons in total, and H has 1, so we might expect 10 electrons.
-However, the 1s2 electrons in the O atom are accounted     for in the pseudopotential, and we only consider the valence electrons (6 for O, and 1 for each H).
+However, the 1s2 electrons in the O atom are accounted     for in the pseudopotential, and we only consider the valence electrons (6 for O: 1s²2s²2p⁴, and 1 for each H: 1s1).

 ```
 % grep "total energy" H2O.scf.out